This post may contain affiliate links. Please read my disclosure policy.

 We use half cream cheese and half butter for the base of this Strawberry Frosting.

-This Dark Chocolate Sheet Cake is loaded with real chocolate and plenty of Dutch-processed cocoa powder.
+This Dark Chocolate Sheet Cake is loaded with real chocolate and plenty of Dutch-process cocoa powder.

 The recipe also calls for 8-ounces of good quality chocolate so don’t be tempted to substitute chocolate chips here.
 Chocolate chips have additives like cocoa butter and are often sweeter and waxier than good quality baking bar chocolate.
 Great ingredients make all the difference in this recipe!